 Best practices for managing datasets

-A dataset in BMC CMDB is used to capture data from different data sources.
+A dataset is a logical grouping of data in BMC CMDB and is used to capture data from different data sources.
 It is recommended that each source has its own dataset.
 This simplifies the process of managing the data during later processes such as normalization and reconciliation.

 - Do not update the production dataset directly.
 The production dataset is the result of the reconciliation process.

 - Do not delete any dataset (either production or source).

 - Though it is possible to update datasets manually, it is recommended that datasets are updated through automation.
 By following the best practice of having a single source per dataset you improve the data integrity within your CMDB.
 Access to the data is read-only for everyone though you can configure to restrict the write ability only to the data source.

 - It is recommended not to delete datasets (either source or production).
 Source datasets give you the information from where that data has been collected or discovered, and this information could prove vital in the long run.
 You can delete a dataset only in a situation where immediately after creating a dataset, you realize some settings are incorrect.
 Such a dataset, which does not have any information (that is, blank) can be deleted.

 - The dataset names are configurable and you should give them the appropriate, easily identifiable names.

 - You must use datasets primarily to represent different data providers.
 However, you can also use datasets to represent other types or groupings of data, such as test data, obsolete data, or data for different companies or organizations for multitenancy.

 - Make sure that each data provider has its own import dataset.